-Be committed to our respectful work environment free from discrimination, violence and harassment.
+Be committed to our respectful work environment free from discrimination,6 violence7 and harassment.8

-We value diversity and we should all do our part to maintain our respectful work environment where everyone feels safe, included and productive.
 The company does not tolerate workplace discrimination, violence or harassment.
 All directors, officers and employees must work to ensure that the company is a safe and respectful environment where high value is placed on integrity, fairness and respect.
 For more information on the company's commitment to its positive work environment, refer to the company's Positive Work Environment Policy.